Tegan Jovanka

 Tegan Jovanka is a fictional character played by Janet Fielding in the long-running British science fiction television series Doctor Who.
 An Australian airline stewardess and a native of Brisbane who was a companion of the Fourth and Fifth Doctors, she was a regular in the programme from 1981 to 1984.
 Tegan appeared in 20 stories (65 episodes).

-According to producer John Nathan-Turner, when he was thinking of a name for the character, it was either going to be Tegan, after his partner's niece in Australia, or Jovanka, after Jovanka Broz, the widow of Yugoslavian President Josip Broz Tito, so he wrote both down on a piece of paper.
+According to producer John Nathan-Turner, when he was thinking of a name for the character, it was either going to be Tegan, after his partner's niece in Australia, or Jovanka, after Jovanka Broz, the widow of Yugoslav president Josip Broz Tito, so he wrote both down on a piece of paper.
 Script editor Christopher H. Bidmead mistakenly believed that Jovanka was the character's last name rather than an alternative, and so christened her Tegan Jovanka.

 Character history

 Tegan first appears in the Fourth Doctor's last serial, Logopolis.
 En route to Heathrow Airport to start her new job as a stewardess with Air Australia, her aunt Vanessa's vehicle (in which she is riding) suffers a flat tyre.
 Tegan enters a roadside police box to seek help, not knowing that it is actually the Doctor's disguised TARDIS.
 She is present when the Fourth Doctor falls from the Pharos Project radio telescope and regenerates into his fifth incarnation, and continues to journey with the Doctor and his other companions.
 She travels with the Doctor initially because her aunt was killed by the Master, although she still wants to get to Heathrow Airport to start her new job, as soon as the Doctor can get her there.

 Tegan is stubborn, loud, and direct, with a no-nonsense manner and not afraid to speak her mind (in Earthshock she describes herself as "just a mouth on legs").
 Her time in the TARDIS coincides with that of Adric, Nyssa, Turlough and Kamelion.
 While she often bickers with them (particularly with Adric) as well as with the Doctor, her strength of character keeps them together and her loyalty and affection to her crewmates is unquestionable.
 She is close to Nyssa, and is especially saddened at her leaving.
 She is initially very suspicious of Turlough, frequently referring to him as a "brat" at first, though they gradually become friends.
 The Doctor notes that she is a good coordinator, and often encourages her with the words, "Brave heart, Tegan."
 She is apparently able to speak at least one Indigenous Australian language fluently, and shows an ability to use firearms.